 The Application Process

 This is your application for endorsement by Tech Nation, who will assess whether you qualify for this visa route under Exceptional Talent or Exceptional Promise and will provide the Home Office with our recommendation.

 Step 1: You must first apply to the Home Office for endorsement by Tech Nation.

 Step 2: You then need to complete the Tech Nation Visa application form.
 You can save and return to your application at any time before submitting.
 After submitting you will not be able to amend or provide additional documents.

-Step 3: You will then need to send a hard copy of your printed Tech Nation application form, including your supporting evidence, directly to the Home Office (the postal address can be found in the FAQs below).
+Step 3: You will then need to send a printed copy of your Tech Nation application form, together with your supporting documents, directly to the Home Office at the following address:

 If your application is not endorsed you have three options:

 - Apply for a review – Tech Nation will reassess your application based on your review form provided by the Home Office.
 Further details can be found on the Home Office website.

 - Start a new application with the Home Office and submit a new Tech Nation application form with new evidence.

 Stage 2: Application for Immigration